 What Do People Use Cannabis For?

 Getting bigger in the medical community due to its potential benefits, those that report they use cannabis are coming forward with reasons as to why they use the plant.
 For example, reports indicate that one of the biggest reasons for using cannabis today is to simply relax.
 On the medical cannabis use side, the three most frequently expressed reasons for using the plant are for managing depression, treating anxiety, and reducing pain.
-Over 58% of cannabis users surveyed reported they use it to manage anxiety.

 These reasons allow us to take a step back from the stereotypical identity of a typical cannabis user – on the contrary, fewer people than ever are using cannabis “just for fun,” and the classic stoners that just like to sit around and get high are becoming a thing of the past.